-Today, Blabbermouth Chocolates produces five different coffee bar flavors and is available for purchase in several area Whole Foods Markets.
-This grant will facilitate the company’s growth and development in Northern California and beyond, while also providing a possible entrée into the world of caramels.
+Today, Blabbermouth Chocolates produces seven different coffee bar flavors and is available for purchase in several area throughout the US.

 Chocolate combined with Coffee, the perfect taste and balance of flavors!